How the Weston Woods Was Won

 At this point, I realize that this page is way too long – but I’m skipping over huge chunks of Schindel’s ouevre.
 I feel badly about that, but I know you have stuff to do today.
 So let’s move on to the next building…

 This next building houses an enormous collection of film equipment dating back to the birth of Weston Woods.
-Each innovation along the way (film to video to DVD) was incremental – and each piece of equipment they used along the way is catalogued and displayed.
+Each innovation along the way (film to video to DVD) was incremental – and each piece of equipment they used along the way is cataloged and displayed.
 All sorts of cameras and sound equipment fill the various rooms.
 Entire rooms are filled with archived original animation cells from the hundreds of movies made right here.

 In addition, there are also tables and cabinets filled with antique film and photo equipment.
 With each new room, I was blown away yet again by the breadth of Mort’s collections.
 Every type of electronic media has been preserved as well; like the first instant camera, the first digital sound recorder, the first VCR, old 8-tracks and 8-Track machines… On and on.
 When this place is a “real” museum, I’m sure this stuff will be presented in a more visitor-friendly way.